 When you are pausing an engagement, the badge will be removed from the browser after 5 and a half minutes typically.
 This is because of a sync mechanism from the client every 5 minutes.

 11) In a Guide engagement, which of the following is considered a view: seeing a hotspot or clicking a hotspot?

 Seeing a hotspot is considered a view.
-However for a Badge, that is triggered by click and audience is everyone, a view is counted only when the user clicks on it.
+However for a Badge, that is triggered by a click and if the audience is everyone, a view is counted only when the user clicks on it.